benludwig/benludwig.github.io/content/_side-projects/music.md

         <h1>Music</h1>
       </div>
         <div>
-        <p>I've played drums in fourteen different bands.
-For some, I joined for a few weeks to fill-in.
+        <p>I've played drums in fourteen bands.
+Some I joined for a few weeks to fill-in.
 Other bands I joined for years, playing shows around the Midwest, South and East Coast.</p>
     </div>
   </div>
 </section>